open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide-Service.md

 This Developer Quickstart Guide provides a simplified description of the process for developing, testing and deploying user-developed code in the Edge environment.
 The [Edge Service Development Guidelines](Edge-Service-Development-Guidelines.md) provides guidance on how to best structure your service so it runs well in the WIoTP/Horizon Edge fabric.
-The [Edge Developer Guide](https://github.com/open-horizon/examples/wiki/Edge-Developer-Guide) is a more detailed description of the Edge environment and the concerns that an Edge developer has to be aware of.
+[Edge Developer Concepts](Edge-Development-Concepts.md) is a more detailed description of the Edge environment and the concerns that an Edge developer has to be aware of.

 Note there is a concise [Quick Start Guide](Edge-Quick-Start-Guide.md) available, that shows how to get an existing service up and running on your edge nodes very quickly without having to develop any code. **That [Quick Start Guide](Edge-Quick-Start-Guide.md) is also a prerequisite for this guide.**